ibm-cloud-docs/codeengine/job-run.md

 Job runs that are created by subscriptions are deleted after ten minutes.
 For more information about subscriptions, see [Getting started with subscriptions](/docs/codeengine?topic=codeengine-subscribing-events).

+Job runs that complete are automatically deleted after one week.

 ## Running a job from the console
 {: #run-job-ui}